njankowski/dftools/README.markdown

 You can extract all of those individual files to a directory so that they can be inspected individually.

-`python dfarc.py extract DARK.GOB DARK`
+For example, the following command will extract all files in "DARK.GOB" into a directory called "DARK".

+`python dfex.py DARK.GOB`

 ### Create a Container

 If you want to repack those same files into a container, you can do that as well.

+For example, the following command will create a container called "DARK.GOB" from a directory called "DARK".

-`python dfarc.py create DARK DARK.GOB`
+`python dfarc.py DARK DARK.GOB`

 ### Convert a Graphics File (Static Sprite, Texture, or Font Examples)